feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1-mini"
 #>
 #> [[1]]$prompt
-#> [1] "Gather current data on Algeria's economic indicators such as GDP growth, inflation, and unemployment rates."
+#> [1] "Research the current economic situation in Algeria using up-to-date and reliable sources, noting key indicators such as GDP growth, sectors driving the economy, and challenges faced."
 #>
 #> [[1]]$response
-#> As of early 2024, Algeria's GDP growth is approximately 2.5%, inflation is
+#> As of 2024, Algeria's economy faces moderate GDP growth around 2-3%, driven
-#> around 6%, and the unemployment rate stands close to 11%.
-These figures reflect
-#> gradual economic recovery amid global uncertainties.
+#> mainly by hydrocarbons (oil and gas), which constitute over 90% of export
+#> revenues; diversification efforts into agriculture and services continue.
+Key
+#> challenges include fluctuating oil prices, high unemployment, inflation, and a
+#> need for structural reforms to reduce reliance on hydrocarbons and address
+#> fiscal deficits.
 #>
 #> [[1]]$edited_by_hitl
 #> [1] FALSE